Shirakami Sanchi Mountain Range (UNESCO) A vast natural playground full of rare flora and fauna

 Shirakami Sanchi is a vast primeval beech forest home to a precious population of animals and plants

-Stretching over two of Japan's northern prefectures, Aomori and Akita , a visit to Shirakami Sanchi allows you to explore Japan's largest virgin beech forest.
+Stretching over two of Japan's northern prefectures, Aomori and Akita , a visit to Shirakami Sanchi allows you to explore the largest virgin beech forest in East Asia.
 Lace up your walking boots and trek one of the many walking and hiking trails while spotting uncommon flora and fauna along the way.

 - Hiking up to the spectacular Anmon Falls

 - Learn about the ecology and the history of the area at the Shirakami Sanchi Visitor Center

 Sanctuary for the rare and unique

 The area is peppered with valleys and waterfalls and is an ideal place for trekking.
 Explore the Mase Valley, Anmon Falls and Daira-kyo Gorge—a playground for many anglers.
 Spot some of the most unique plants in the world here, as well as rare animals including a protected species of dormouse which is listed as a national monument, the black woodpecker, Japanese serow and golden eagle.
 Visit in early summer, when the mountains are freshly green, or in autumn, when the leaves turn red.

 The Anmon Valley route that takes in the three-step Anmon Falls takes around one hour and ten minutes up a well-tended path.
 If you are looking for a more serious hike, take one of the paths leading up to the mountain summits of Shirakami-dake and Tengu-dake.

 The Shirakami Sanchi Visitor Center operates as a tourist information office, so drop by before you go out exploring.
 Learn about the wildlife and ecosystem of Shirakami Sanchi presented in panels and models, and a Shirakami Sanchi showcase short film can be viewed on a huge screen—shown five times a day in the visual experience hall.